 *If viewing on a phone, you may need to scroll to the right or rotate your phone to optimize the view.

 Establishments remain on this page for 14 days after the last known positive case was present.
 Please note that an establishment appearing on this page does not necessarily mean they did something wrong nor does appearing on the page always mean that the establishment should be closed.
 The La Crosse County Health Department attempts to contact establishments prior to their appearance on this page; when contact is made, guidance is provided about reducing future risk to staff and customers.
-You can see current guidance in the Coulee COVID-19 Compass and see businesses that have taken the pledge Check the Spread of COVID-19 through the implementation of 6 key guidelines.
+You can see businesses that have taken the pledge to Check the Spread of COVID-19 through the implementation of 6 key guidelines.

-Know that notifications through this process is about risk that has already occurred.
-We cannot know where people who will become positive in the next week are going right now and won’t know until the positive case is identified and the disease investigation process is complete.
+Know that this page is about risk that has already occurred.
+We cannot know where people who will become positive in the next week are going right now.
+We won’t know where positive cases have gone until the case is identified and the disease investigation process is complete.
 La Crosse County has confirmed community spread.
 If you are in a public place, you should expect to come into contact with COVID-19.
+Any contact with people outside of your household represents a risk of COVID-19 spread.
 It remains important to protect yourself and others with frequent hand washing, physical distancing, wearing masks, and staying home when you have any symptoms.

-Learn how we decide which establishments are considered low, medium or high risk.
+Learn how we decide which establishments are considered high risk.

-NOTE: We make every attempt at transparency and will update this page frequently.
-Know that given the large influx of cases we are experiencing, this page may not have up to the minute information displayed.
+NOTE: We update this page frequently, but this page may not have up to the minute information displayed.
 It is not necessary to contact us to add establishments to this list, they will be added as the disease investigation process is conducted.